-Here’s what we’ll cover in our discussion of soundproofing and acoustic treatment:
+Here’s what we’ll cover in our discussion of DIY acoustic treatment:

 - Identifying home studio problems